 Benefits of MRI Brain with Temporal Bone

-Provides unparalleled soft tissue contrast of the inner ear and brain
+Excellent soft tissue contrast of the inner ear, cranial nerves, and brain.

 Risks and Limitations